thyagomota/aws-labs/lab-002/README.md

 In order to achieve the goal of this lab, you will have to go through the following steps:

+### Step 1 - Create VPC
-1. Create a new VPC with the *Name tag* lab-002 and the *IPv4 CIDR block* 192.168.0.0/16.
+Create a new VPC with the *Name tag* lab-002 and the *IPv4 CIDR block* 192.168.0.0/16.

 ![lab-002-scrn-01](images/lab-002-scrn-01.png)
 ![lab-002-scrn-02](images/lab-002-scrn-02.png)
 ![lab-002-scrn-03](images/lab-002-scrn-03.png)

+### Step 2 - Create an Internet Gateway
-2. Create an [Internet gateway](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Internet_Gateway.html) with the *Name tag* lab-002 and attach it to lab-002 VPC.
+Create an [Internet gateway](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Internet_Gateway.html) with the *Name tag* lab-002 and attach it to lab-002 VPC.

 ![lab-002-scrn-04](images/lab-002-scrn-04.png)
 ![lab-002-scrn-05](images/lab-002-scrn-05.png)